Nicaraguan security forces move on opposition bastion - Journal du Cameroun

 “Stop the attack on Masaya.
 Respect the life of the population,” he tweeted.

-The country’s Roman Catholic bishops have attempted to mediate the crisis, which has claimed the lives of 180 people since anti-government protests began in April.
+The country’s Roman Catholic bishops have attempted to mediate the crisis, which began with anti-government protests in April.

 But the latest attempt collapsed on Monday, with the bishops and opposition accusing the government of failing to act on a promise to allow international organizations to investigate the violence.